 So read on as we discuss all the things you might want and NEED to know before you make a purchase.

-• How good is the material quality?
+• How good is the quality of the material?

-• Will the sheet regulate my temperature?
+• Will the sheets regulate my body temperature?

 • What is the environmental impact of my purchase?